keerthy-sith/ec2-instance.terraform/README.md

 # ec2-instance.terraform
-we are going to create an instance with the help of terraform. its an easy way to configure your instance using terraform. you only need to now the proper commands of terraform to run your AWS cloud infrastructure. here some of the commands which will help you to create your infrastructure. aws configure  => it is used to configure your security credentials. mkdir example directory  =>  it is used to make a directory. cd example directory   =>   it is used to get enter in your directory.
+we are going to create an instance with the help of terraform. its an easy way to configure your instance using terraform. you've only need to now the proper commands of terraform to run your AWS cloud infrastructure. here we have some commands which will help you to create your infrastructure. aws configure  => it is used to configure your security credentials. mkdir example directory  =>  it is used to make a directory. cd example directory   =>   it is used to get enter in your directory.